 The exhibit on the main and second floors include fairly traditional abstract pieces, including his series Pixels and Gingkos.
 All of these works are safe, but beautifully so, pulling the audience in with their warm tones.
 His laser-cut collages based on snapshots of Pittsburgh, though, are the stars of the show.

-combines this technique with graphite and watercolor to paint diverse figures in what looks like your favorite local diner.
+Chicken and Waffles combines this technique with graphite and watercolor to paint diverse figures in what looks like your favorite local diner.
 It is a classic Americana scene reduced in rosy shades of red to simple shapes and quick but loving renderings of individual faces.
 Banjo Night uses the same technique in burnt orange and greys to show a crowded room with the American flag looking out over the scene.

 Blind Progress casts a new light on these works.
 Another laser-cut collage in blues and greens, we see a city street scene with shuffling people and the words “Walnut on Highland” etched on one of the buildings.
 The work transforms from a simple view of a Pittsburgh sidewalk into a subtle challenge to the recent gentrification of East Liberty.